hongyusu/hongyusu.github.io/_posts/2016-03-17-deploy-elk-stack-on-amazon-aws.md

 ### Install as a system service

-1. As a alternative, we can also run Elasticsearch as a system service with the following lines of command
+1. As a alternative, we can also run Elasticsearch as a system service with the following lines of commands

    ```bash
       wget -qO - https://packages.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -